shaungt1/Shaun-Pritchard-Portfolio/README.md

 * ## Apps
 * ## Business

-#  Contents Of Each Main Category:
+#  Contents of Each Main Category:
 ### Each category within the main class category will contian heterogeneous sub categories for particular subjects they realte to.

 ## Classes